aws-samples/amazon-sagemaker-fraud-detection/README.md

 ![Navigate to Sagemaker Service](/images/image-10.png)

 #### You should see your notebook being created.
 In a couple of minutes, its status will change
-#### from "Pending" to "In Service", at which point, please, click on "Open Jupyter"
+#### from "Pending" to "In Service", at which point, please click on "Open Jupyter"
 ![Navigate to Sagemaker Service](/images/image-11.png)

 #### In Jupyter Notebook console, please, click on 'New' -> 'Terminal' on the right-hand side